medproYT/Minecraft-dino-game-with-mc-java-Sound-Effects/README.md

 # How To Download
-Download the files as a ZIP file and extract them in a single file
+Download the files as a ZIP file and extract them in a single folder, then simply open the index.html

+(note: do not open the game without its files in the same directory)